xinaesthete/thus-is-lit/src/readme.md

 # code layout

 ## gui
-React interface for controlling the app.
+React interface for controlling the app, keeping out of the way of graphics output (notwithstanding future live-coding configurations perhaps).

 ## renderer
 Stuff related to rendering with WebGL.
+In a dream future, there may even be native renderers, perhaps with formally similar API (OSC message or maybe JSON/YAML based).
+Native source wouldn't live here, though.
+That future may become reality if stars align on performance in Electron being inadequate, and implementation of native not being too nightmarish (anticipated in cases with eg a lower powered device running renderer in an installation, or to get the best out of a more powerful system).

 ## server
-Anything that needs to interact with the Electron API, filesystem, native sockets etc.  This includes being the 'electron-main' responsible for creating windows etc.
+Anything that needs to interact with the Electron or node API: filesystem, native sockets etc.  This includes being the 'electron-main' responsible for creating windows, the server responsible for loading assets from filesystem, managing configuration etc. Relaying messages from gui to renderer may be through here, or maybe via direct gui WebSocket -> renderer (with this as a broker instructing them on what connections need to be established?).